 Customers of any telecom provider know the industry’s customer service could use some work — including CenturyLink.
 It’s received low to midling feedback from customers across review sites and in third-party surveys.
 ACSI’s 2018 report and recent J.D.
 Power rankings both place CenturyLink below other big names like AT&T when it comes to customer experience.

 Like CenturyLink, Verizon stands out for not requiring a contract.
 But, again like CenturyLink, it only offers DSL in a bundle deal with a landline.
 If you are looking for high-speed DSL and phone service (or don’t mind taking the bundle if the internet service is good enough), both companies have their pluses.

 Verizon offers a higher data cap; CenturyLink’s upload and download speeds are more predictably even.
-But even as Verizon falls short on upload speeds (you will be sitting in front of your computer a long time if you’re trying to upload a video or an album of photos), its speeds in both directions tend to be higher than advertised.
+But even as Verizon falls short on upload speeds (you'll be sitting in front of your computer for a long time if you’re trying to upload a video or an album of photos), its speeds in both directions tend to be higher than advertised.
 In a service space with so much hyperbole, Verizon’s understated excellence stands out.

 Another point in Verizon’s favor: Its high customer service ratings.
 No other DSL internet provider can claim all five power circles from J.D.
 Power’s telecommunication reports.

 When it comes to data allowance, you can’t get better than limitless.
 Frontier won’t put a cap on the amount of data you go through in any given month, though larger households may have a hard time maxing out that capability with Frontier’s mediocre speeds.
 Fast enough for most, two users can expect uninterrupted surfing and streaming.